DanielPickens/Phantoms/README.md

 - Add logic to measure distance of tiles, where the measured distance would be the distance in the tile id's number and letter in alphabet for what units belong to a given tile

-- Allow for enemys to take turns in attack
+- Allow for enemies to take turns in attack

 - Allow only valid movements on a level stage